Pierre Kompany

-Pierre Kompany (born on 8 September 1947) is a Belgian politician of the CDH.
-He was elected mayor of Ganshoren in 2018 and is the father of the footballer Vincent Kompany.
+Pierre Kompany (born 8 September 1947) is a Belgian politician of Les Engagés and formerly the Humanist Democratic Centre.
+He was elected mayor of Ganshoren in 2018 and is the father of the footballers Vincent Kompany and François Kompany.
 He is the first Congolese mayor in Belgium.

-Kompany was born in the Belgian Congo and came to Belgium in 1975 as a political refugee from Zaïre.
-He worked as a mechanical engineer before entering politics.
+Kompany was born in the Belgian Congo and came to Belgium in 1975 as a political refugee from Zaïre, where he had been interned for opposing dictator Mobutu Sese Seko.
+He drove a taxi while studying for a mechanical engineering degree to support his wife and three children.
+Kompany faced racism for marrying Jocelyne, a rural white woman.
+The couple divorced when Vincent Kompany was 14 and she died when he was 20.

 In 2014, he was elected to the Parliament of the Brussels-Capital Region, and he was re-elected in 2019.